Marvell-switching/SONiC/doc/acl/policy_based_metering/ACL-Policy-Based-Metering.md

 #### Config DB Enhancements

 ##### Updated ACL Tables Table schema:
-- When a new ACL is created in the current SAI implementation, an action list that defines the actions that the ACL rules can be used is required.
+- When a new ACL is created, SAI API should get an action list of supported actions that could be used in the rules belonging to this table.
   Until this feature was introduced, only default actions were supported, so SONiC addressed this by sending a default action list \[**defaultAclActionList**\] per table type.
 - Since a new action is added, ACL Tables Table schema will be updated with a new **optional** action-list field **'ext_actions_list'** to accept list of actions.
 - The 'ext_actions_list' actions will be appended to the defaultAclActionList in the ACL table creation..